Krystian Bala: Media

 The case was the subject of a 2008 investigative article by David Grann in The New Yorker, called "True Crime", later published in The Devil and Sherlock Holmes: Tales of Murder, Madness, and Obsession (2010).
 In 2010, Grann's article was optioned to be made into a movie by Focus Films.
 The completed film, Dark Crimes (formerly titled True Crimes), was shown at the Warsaw Film Festival in October 2016, and the Berlin International Film Festival the following February before being picked up for US distribution in April 2017.
 The crime was also the subject of a dramatization in one segment of True Nightmares, Season 1, Ep.6, "No Way to Die", first aired November 18, 2015.

-The case was also covered by Casefile True Crime Podcast on 15 October 2016.
+The case was also covered by Casefile True Crime Podcast on 15 October 2016, and by Criminal podcast on 23 January 2026.

 In 2017, Krystian Bala's book Amok was the inspiration for the feature film Amok directed by Kasia Adamik.
 It was released theatrically in Poland on March 24, 2017.
 At the 42nd Polish Feature Film Festival in Gdansk, Łukasz Simlat won an award for Best Supporting Actor.